 - Critically analyse Talcott Parsons’ conception of ‘Pattern Variables’.
 (10 marks, Paper I, 2017)

 - What is Weberian critique of Marxist notion of social stratification?
 (20 marks, Paper I, 2017)

 - Throughout the syllabus, there are concepts from different chapters that you must relate with one another.
 ‘Theories of Social Stratification’, which is a part of chapter 5 is linked to chapter 2.
 Chapter 7, which is ‘Politics and Society’, has a topic on sociological theories of power which can be linked to Weberian and Marxian theories of power.
 Chapter 8 has a topic ‘Sociological theories on religion’ which is inter-linked to Weber and Durkheim.

 - A comprehensive book on sociological thought is crucial for you to understand the various theories and also write better answers throughout.
 For this, the book, ‘Sociological Theory’ by George Ritzer is recommended.
 It contains all the sociological theories, modern theories and post-modern theories.
-In fact, many successful candidates such as Anu Kumari and Ila Tripathi have recommended this book.
+Many successful candidates such as Anu Kumari and Ila Tripathi have recommended this book.

 - It is also helpful if you can remember the original definitions given by the thinkers.
-This will greatly add value to your answers.
+This will significantly add value to your answers.

-- While Paper I focuses on the theories of sociology and is more static in nature, Paper II is the dynamic section of the syllabus.
+- While Paper I focuses on the theories of sociology and is more static, Paper-II is the dynamic section of the syllabus.
 It concentrates on Indian Society.
-Here, current affairs particularly with an Indian perspective is essential to fetch good marks.
+Here, current affairs, particularly with an Indian perspective, is essential to fetch good marks.

 - Whenever you write answers, always quote a few relevant and current facts, figures, case studies and recommendations of reports/commissions.
 Real-life examples are of utmost importance in this paper.
 This will help you substantiate the point that you are making and also help you earn brownie points.